digitalservicebund/ris-norms/doc/adr/0012-error-responses.md

 The `type` field always starts with `/errors/`.
 Therefore, all errors are URLs relative to our application.

-The `instance` field is filled with the api call URI that triggered the exception. **_NOTE:_** updated on 2024-08-30 because this is a Spring standard, and it will be easier to debug issues.
+The `instance` field is filled with the api call URI that triggered the exception.

 Both `title` and `details` are written in english.